coinse/libro/README.md

 Upon setting the API key, use the Python script `llm_query.py` to prompt LLM to generate a reproducing test from a bug report.

 The Python script `llm_query.py` prompts LLM to generate a reproducing test from a bug report.
-(Due to the deprecation of Codex model from OpenAI, We switched the dependent LLM to ChatGPT (GPT 3.5).
-One should use either `--mode NL` (`text-davinci-002`) or `--mode PL_chat` (`gpt-3.5-turbo`) to get result from supported models.
-Fees may apply in theses cases.)
-Currently, `PL_chat` mode is activated as default.
+While our paper used the Codex model from OpenAI, it has since been deprecated; as a result, we use ChatGPT (GPT-3.5) by default.
+One can use a specific model from the model list in `llm_api.py` using the `--model` CLI option of `llm_query.py`.
+Fees may apply; to use Huggingface models, one needs Huggingface API keys.

 ```bash
 # For the Defects4J benchmark